zenglenn42/utbc2019-hw-12-bamazon/README.md

 Update

-* The stock quantity of a particular item gets descremented as the customer makes purchases.
+* The stock quantity of a particular item gets decremented as the customer makes purchases.

 Delete